 Our Lady of the Cape is a Catholic co-educational primary school that was established in 1996.
-The school now has full double stream facilities catering for students from Kindergarten to Year 6.
+The school now has full double stream facilities catering for students from Kindergarten to Year 4 and single stream for Years 5 and 6.

 The establishment of our school was made possible through the financial support provided by St Joseph’s Parish, Busselton and the commitment of the Dunsborough Faith Community.
 Our Lady of the Cape is a group funded school of the Catholic Education Commission of Western Australia and is managed on a local level by the Our Lady of the Cape, Dunsborough, Catholic School Board.